 Our Office Policy Regarding Dental Insurance

-We request that we receive up-to-date insurance information prior to the day of the appointment.
+We request that you provide us with up-to-date insurance information prior to the day of the appointment.
 We will be happy to file your claim for you.
 You must be familiar with your insurance benefits, as we will collect from you the estimated amount insurance is not expected to pay.
 We prefer the appointment day to be reserved for clinical matters.
-All business matters should be received before the appointment.
+All business matters should be completed before the appointment.
 By law, any procedures not covered by the dental insurance can be collected at the dentist’s usual and customary fee instead of the insurance’s contacted amount.
 Insurance pays us.

 It is our goal to help you receive the maximum benefits available under your dental insurance policy.
-We request you read and understand your dental plan benefits prior to seeking treatment.
+We ask that you read and understand your dental benefits prior to seeking treatment.
 You must provide the office with the proper dental insurance information.
 If we have not received this information one business day before the scheduled appointment, you will be responsible for payment of all fees and a claim will be sent to the insurance for them to send your reimbursement.
 Your insurance benefits are a contract between you and your employer.
 The amount of coverage you will receive will depend on the quality of the plan purchased by your employer, not the fees of the doctor.
 Your deductible and the estimated portion not covered by your insurance are due at the time services are provided.
-As a courtesy to you, we will file your claims with your primary insurance company, but need your cooperation.
-If payment from your insurance company is not received within 60 days from the date the claim is submitted, you will be required to pay the balance and follow-up with the insurance company.
-A new bill, Texas Senate Bill 554, was passed into effect on September 1,2011 states any procedures not covered by the dental insurance can be collected at the dentist’s usual and customary fee instead of the insurance’s contacted amount.
+As a courtesy to you, we will file your claims with your primary insurance company, but we need your cooperation.
+If payment from your insurance company is not received within 60 days from the date the claim is submitted you will be required to pay the balance and follow-up with the insurance company.
+A new bill, Texas Senate Bill 554, was passed and went into effect on September 1, 2011 and states that any procedures not covered by the dental insurance can be collected at the dentist’s usual and customary fee instead of the insurance’s contacted amount.

 Fact 1 – NO INSURANCE PAYS 100% OF ALL PROCEDURES